In many ways, Between the Buttons is my favorite Stones album . . . but it isn’t really a Stones album, is it?

 A clever verse, but to relate this song entirely to The Stones’ substance troubles is overkill.
 Ramblin’ Jack Elliott recorded his rollicking country version only a year after Between the Buttons, pairing it in a combination track with Dylan’s “Don’t Think Twice, It’s Alright,” emphasizing the human connection subtext.
 The song still works today not because people are thinking about trials that took place over forty years ago but because Jagger and Richards have once again expressed something deeply at the core of modern existence: the frustration of disconnection.
 There have been some great covers of this song, but I still prefer The Stones’ version, with Jagger and Richards harmonizing so well, the outstanding rhythm guitar bursts and lead guitar fills, Charlie’s varied and insistent drumming and the overall hand-clapping feel of the piece.

 A sudden shift to church organ introduces the lush, dark melody of “She Smiles Sweetly,” which moves forward in 12/8 time courtesy of Bill Wyman’s insistent bass pattern.
 Here a troubled Mick Jagger is comforted by a woman of extreme wisdom, a dynamic conveniently ignored by the bra-burners.
-This lovely and also underrated tune is followed by another trip to the fantasy factory, “Cool, Calm, Collected.”
+This lovely underrated tune is followed by another trip to the fantasy factory, “Cool, Calm, Collected.”
 A combination of beer-house and Indian raga, this witty little tune about a woman bathing in perceived perfection ends in riotous acceleration of piano, kazoo, harmonica and electric dulcimer.

 After that burst of exuberance, “All Sold Out” sounds positively archaic.
 It sounds like The Stones didn’t know what to do with this baseline R&B number, so they buried it in too many layers and overdubs.
 They do a bit better with the “Not Fade Away” sidekick “Please Go Home,” but added so many bizarre vocal echo delays that you lose touch with the rhythm that should be driving this song.
 I think The Stones would have been better off leaving classic R&B-Rock songs for another day when they were in a less adventurous mood.
 This is also true for the next song, “Who’s Been Sleeping Here?” which also suffers from overkill and would have been much better had they recorded it with the simplicity of the later “No Expectations” from Beggars Banquet.